arskom/spyne/doc/source/reference/base.rst

 EventManager
 ------------

-Spyne supports a simple event system that can be used to have repetitive boiler plate code that has to run for every method call nicely tucked away in one or more event handlers.
-The popular use-cases include things like database transaction management, logging and measuring performance.
+Spyne supports a simple event system that can be used to have repetitive boilerplate code that has to run for every method call nicely tucked away in one or more event handlers.
+The popular use-cases include tasks like database transaction management, logging and measuring performance.

 Various Spyne components support firing events at various stages during the